engie-new-business/rockside-integration-examples/gnosis-safe/README.md

 curl --request GET 'http://localhost:8000/tx/{TRACKING_ID}'
 ```

-Once your tx, is mined you should have something like that
+Once your tx is mined, you should have something like that

 ```
 {